Jack Evans (Washington, D.C., politician): Other employment

 Evans was reprimanded by a unanimous council motion in March 2019 for using his D.C.
 Council staff and email to solicit business from law firms that lobby the city.
-Resisting calls to remove him from Chair of the Finance and Revenue Committee, Chairman Phil Mendelson stripped him of oversight of Events DC and the DC Commission on the Arts and Humanities.
+Resisting calls to remove him from Chair of the Finance and Revenue Committee, Mendelson stripped him of oversight of Events DC and the DC Commission on the Arts and Humanities.
 Evans apologized and claimed that he had stopped outside consulting.
 Following further revelations that Evans had violated ethics rules during his time as Chairman of WMATA, the council removed him from Committee leadership and reached a split vote about whether to remove him from all committee assignments.

 As revelations about Evans' outside employment grew, calls for his resignation from the D.C.
 Council followed.
 In May 2019, a recall campaign was launched by local activist Adam Eidinger.
 Other activists launched a website titled "Sack Jack" calling for his resignation and detailing the ethics charges.
 In July 2019, David Grosso was the first member of the D.C.
 Council to call for Evans' resignation.
 The council commissioned a report by a D.C. law firm, which found multiple instances when Evans took official actions which benefited his clients, none of which were disclosed.
 House Republicans sought to delay markup of House Resolution 51, which provides Statehood for the District of Columbia, due to concerns over Evans' ethics.
 Evans said that Republicans were citing his behavior because they lacked any valid reasons to oppose Statehood.
 On December 3, 2019, all of his council colleagues voted to recommend his expulsion, the first time that step had been taken.